University of Minnesota Law School, J.D., 1984, Magna Cum Laude

 - Enforced arbitration clause in franchise agreement.
 Sweet Dreams Unlimited Inc. v.
 Dial-a-Mattress International Ltd., 1 F.3d 639.

-- Regularly counsels worldwide manufacturer of recreational vehicles regarding compliance with motor and recreational vehicle dealer laws throughout the United States.
+- Regularly counseled worldwide manufacturer of recreational vehicles regarding compliance with motor and recreational vehicle dealer laws throughout the United States.

 - Successfully brought action under Minn.
 Stat § 80E.14 that prevented addition of automobile dealership within client's relevant market area.